thallia/BinaryWatch/README.md

   * arduino uno (for easier programming in the beginning)

 Supplies for PCB:
-  * atmega328p-pu
+  * (SMD) atmega328p-au
-  * 28 DIP socket
-  * in development: SMD atmega328p
   * 74hc595 SMD shift registers x2
-  * coin cell battery + battery holder
+  * coin cell battery + SMD battery holder
-  * LEDs SMD x10
+  * LEDs SMD x10 (or flat top, whatever you prefer.)
   * 32.768kHz SMD crystal
   * SMD capacitors 22pF x2
-  * 2 SMD decoupling capacitors 0.1uF
   * 3 buttons
-  * 10k SMD resistors x11
+  * 10k SMD resistors x1
+  * 2k SMD resistors x10 (in testing for LED brightness)
   * PCB

 PCB designed on: eagleCAD

-**CURRENT TASK:** the stuff got here, in the midst of setting fuse bytes for the ATmega328P to work with an external oscillator (as well as the internal 8MHz) so I can start working with the 32.768kHz crystal.
-This will allow me to try out my code for it XD
+**CURRENT TASK:** Burned the bootloader and the new fuse bytes, finishing up tailoring the bwatch-clk source code to work along with the new hardware.
+New schematic in the works.

 Blog Posts following development: